 - Business Administration

-5. Study in Norway at Norwegian University of Science and Technology
+5. Norwegian University of Science and Technology

 As the name suggests, the university specializes in the field of science & technology.
 It’s the largest public research university to study in Norway.
-Apart from science & technology, the university also offers various other academic disciplines like:
+The academic performance of international students is expected to boost because of the highly experienced professors, students, and a learning environment.
+With a high acceptance rate, Norwegian University of Science and Technology also offers various other academic disciplines like:

 - Social Sciences

 If you’ve always wanted to pursue an education abroad without burning a hole in your pocket, Norway can be one of the best options for you.
 It may seem a little difficult to understand the university and course best suited for you in order to study in Norway.
 Take the assistance of the leading overseas education consultants, Leverage Edu, and take an informed decision towards a fruitful career!
 You can contact us at – 1800 57 2000.